inet-framework/inet-showcases/wireless/power/doc/index.rst

 charge level reaches the 0.025J threshold, the host turns back on.

 The generator generates more power than hosts consume when they are idle, but not when they are receiving or transmitting.
-This appears on the graph as increasing curves when the generator is charging, with tiny zigzags associated with receptions and transmissions.
+This difference appears on the graph as increasing curves when the generator is charging, with tiny zigzags associated with receptions and transmissions.
 When hosts get fully charged, they maintain the maximum charge level while the